spencerhaugh/spencerhaugh/README.md

 I have been working full time as a full stack developer since late 2021.

-As a software engineer with a previous career background in marketing & customr support, I understand user pain points, and strive to build solutions with a focus on resolutions that just feel intuitive, and good to interact with as a user, and ultimately deliver more value to the user and to the project.
+As a software engineer with a previous career background in marketing & customer support, I understand user pain points, and strive to build solutions with a focus on resolutions that just feel intuitive, and good to interact with as a user, and ultimately deliver more value to the user and to the project.

 Check out [my Portfolio](https://spencerhaugh.dev), and please send any feedback you have!
 I built it to be fun to interact with, so let me know if you think it is!